vtexdocs/dev-portal-content/docs/guides/Master-Data/v1-guides/uploading-files-to-master-data.md

 ### Step 5 - Accessing the file

-Finally, after uploading your files, you can access and share their URLs by taking the following steps.
+Finally, after uploading your files, you can access and share their URLs by following these steps:

 1. In the Master Data CRM, click the tab with the name of your new form.
-2. Copy the **Id do Registro** value and save it on a notepad.
+2. Copy the **Id do Registro** value and save it.
 The **Id do Registro** value has the following pattern: `{acronym}-XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`.
-3. Access the file's public URL.
-Notice that the file's URL has the following pattern: `https://{account}.vtexcommercestable.com.br/api/dataentities/{acronym}/documents/{idWithouthAcronym}/{fieldName}/attachments/{file}`, where:
+3. Assemble the file's public URL and use it to access the file.
+Use this pattern to assemble the URL: `https://{account}.vtexcommercestable.com.br/api/dataentities/{acronym}/documents/{idWithouthAcronym}/{fieldName}/attachments/{file}`, where:
     - `acronym` - Two-letter acronym that identifies the data structure
     - `idWithouthAcronym` - Id of the document, without the acronym, i.e., the `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX` part from the **Id do Registro** value.
     - `fieldName` - Name of the field created in step 6 of **Step 1 - Creating a new data entity**.